Tynette Deveaux highlights and celebrates women’s enormous contribution to the dharma.

-Earlier this summer, while working on the production of Buddhadharma’s special women’s issue, I was reading through a selection of Matty Weingast’s new translation of the Therigatha, a collection of poems written by the Buddha’s early female disciples.
+In 2019, while working on the production of Buddhadharma’s special women’s issue, I was reading through a selection of Matty Weingast’s new translation of the Therigatha, a collection of poems written by the Buddha’s early female disciples.
 Suddenly, I was overcome with emotion, inconveniently in our open concept office.
 Clutching the pages, I rushed to a private room, closed the door, and burst into tears.

 The poem I was reading was “Ubbiri – The Earth,” which recounts the experience of a mother who wanders the woods looking for her lost daughter.
 She doesn’t find her, but she discovers a deep sense of sisterhood with all the women who have known great loss.

-This issue is a tapestry of sisterhood that transcends time.
+This issue continues to be a tapestry of sisterhood that transcends time.
 Stephanie Balkwill’s “Becoming a Buddha: Lessons from Little Girls” reveals how stories in ancient texts have called into question women’s ability to become enlightened, and how women — and girls — have skillfully pushed back.
 In “The Sakyadhita Movement,” we learn that same struggle is alive and well today, though it takes different forms, such as lack of funding and other support for female monastics.
 In “Hear Our Voices,” Pema Khandro Rinpoche speaks candidly with four seasoned dharma teachers about navigating patriarchy in Buddhism and the positive changes they are seeing.